 Funding decisions are expected to be announced in December 2014 for projects in Wales, Scotland and Northern Ireland, and February 2015 for projects in England.

-A small number of early awards in England were announced in August 2014.
+A small number of early awards in England were announced in August 2014 and October 2014.

 Priorities and eligibility